sambarrows/minimal-mistakes/_posts/2017-03-26-school_websites_web.md

 ## Test scores

-I examine whether there is a relationship between an elemettary school's performance in Key Stage 2 math exams (exams that students sit at the end of primary school) and topic proportions in the schools clurbs.
-We might expect, for example, that schools with greater academic success would see a higher topic proportion for the correspondign topic.
+I examine whether there is a relationship between an elementary school’s performance in Key Stage 2 math exams (exams that students sit at the end of primary school) and topic proportions in the schools clubs.
+We might expect, for example, that schools with greater academic success would see a higher topic proportion for the corresponding topic.
 However, we see no evidence that this is the case.

 ![png](/assets/images/school_websites_web_files/performance_1.png)

-## Ofsted instepections
+## Ofsted inspections

 In addition to school test score being publicly reported, schools in England are subject to inspections by Ofsted.
 I explore whether there is a relationship between the grade a school was last assigned by Ofsted, and the topics discussed on their website.

 ![png](/assets/images/school_websites_web_files/ofsted_topics.png)

-It appears that schools getting the lowest grade mention inspectsion more.
+It appears that schools getting the lowest grade mention inspections more.
 However, I do not read much into this result as closer examination reveals that very few schools fit into this category.

 ![png](/assets/images/school_websites_web_files/ofsted_grades.png)